 Wild Animal Safari

-Each year, our Middle School students have the opportunity to go on several local field trips as well as one long-distance field trip that usually spans several days.
+Each year, our Middle School students have the opportunity to go on several local field trips.
 These are learning experiences and opportunities for off-campus learning that you will not find at other public schools in our area.

 Fernbank Science Center